Public-Policy-Lab/innovation-compass/README.md

 [![License: CC BY-SA 4.0](https://img.shields.io/badge/License-CC%20BY--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-sa/4.0/)

-Innovation Compass is an interactive assessment tool that helps users evaluate their preparedness across different innovation practices.
-The application presents a series of questions, calculates results based on user responses, and provides personalized recommendations organized by building blocks and categories.

-This project was developed in collaboration with undercapitalized innovators deploying science and technology.
+Innovation Compass helps early-stage innovators develop the 12 fundamental capacities they need to make their venture succeed.
+It is developed in collaboration with undercapitalized innovators deploying science and technology.
 The work was supported by funding from the National Science Foundation (Award #2331195).

+Learning how to navigate the innovation ecosystem is overwhelming and complex.
+Innovation Compass is your guide to the intricate process of developing the fundamental capacities needed to gain confidence in taking the next step of your innovation journey.

 ## Overview

-Innovation Compass is a client-side web application that:

-- Presents users with a multi-step quiz about innovation practices
-- Organizes questions into categories (Community, Impact, Entrepreneurship)
-- Calculates preparedness scores for different building blocks
-- Generates shareable results URLs
-- Displays results with visual indicators and recommended activities
-- Allows users to email their results

-The application is built with vanilla JavaScript, HTML, and CSS—no build process or dependencies required.
-It can run entirely from static files served by any web server.
+Meet Innovation Compass, designed by and for a broad range of early-stage founders.
+The platform includes:

+- 12 Building Blocks: A framework to help you learn what matters most for your company's success.
+- 40 Practices: A curated set of steps that breaks down the complexity of starting a company.
+- 201 Resources: Hand picked resources to provide you with the best learning opportunities

 ## Features